oalpay/petit_gcp/README.md

 # petit_gco

-Micro framework for writing applications on ESP32 devices connected to Google Cloud Platform.
+Micro framework for writing applications on ESP32 devices connected to Google Cloud Platform with MQTT protocol.

 ## Features